 To finish this off, it turns out that my wife Marlene’s and my genetic relationship is really very simple — we are only eighth cousins, once removed.
 Our last common ancestors were Anthoine Vermet dit Laforme and Barbe Menard.
 She is descended from Anthoine and Barbe’s first son Pierre Robert and I’m descended from their second son, Antoine, born six years later.
 Of course I’m still adding to my Vermette tree and who knows what’s going to turn up.
 I’m sure my children (who share 236 ancestral lines with their mother!) will be very interested.
 Or maybe not.

 While the Roman Catholic Church rules changed over time (and were shaped at times by political considerations) by the 1200’s persons with 4° of consanguinity (first cousins) were permitted to marry without seeking church “dispensation“.
 While this may seem a bit strange in modern times, geneticists would agree that the practice is acceptable and rarely presents genetic complications.
 Only repeated close kinship marriages over time, such as those promoted by European royal families for political reasons (and blessed by dispensations from the church), are likely to result in genetic abnormalities.
 You can read more about degrees of consanguinity here.

 To put this into perspective, it is legal today to marry your first cousin in 20 U.S. states, while 24 states prohibit marriages between first cousins under any conditions, and 6 U.S. states allow selected marriages between first cousins with some practical restrictions.
 Worldwide, more than 10% of marriages are between first or second cousins.
 And no, the blood tests required prior to marriage in may states today are not checking for “consanguinity”…

-The full list or Jack Vermette’s genealogical relationships with his mother and his daughter reads like the Los Angeles white pages (or your Contacts list if you’re from a more recent generation) so I won’t list all of them here.
+The full list or Jack Vermette’s genealogical relationships with his mother and his daughter reads like the Los Angeles white pages (or your Contacts List if you’re from a more recent generation) so I won’t list them all here.
 If you’re a die-hard genealogist, read the relationship lists here.